TaitoUnited/taito-cli/README.md

 ```
 taito zone apply                       # Setup your infrastructure based on some configuration files.
                                        # You can copy one of the examples located in examples/zones.
-                                       # Change at least organization details (name, abbr, and id).
-                                       # Also change the zone name (taito_zone) to avoid naming conflicts.
 ...
 taito project create: server-template  # Create a new project based on a reusable template
 taito kaboom                           # Clean start local development environment